 Wills are not a tool for old age.
 Any young person owning or sharing ownership of property, particularly if they have life cover, must have a Will to ensure that their assets pass to the right people.
-You can view our intestacy chart here to see what would happen to your assets without a Will.
+Without a Will, your assets would be distributed according to the rules of Intestacy.

 Joint Ownership – assets other than land

 Joint bank and building society accounts are often recommended to family members, part of the reason being the assumption that in the event of the death of a holder his or her rights can be transferred without having to wait for the grant of Probate.
 However, this may not necessarily be the case.